raspberrypilearning/lamp-web-server-with-wordpress/README.md

 -rw-r--r--  1 root root  177 Jan  8 01:29 index.html
 ```

 This shows that there is one file in `/var/www/` called `index.html`.
-The `.` refers to the directory itself `/var/www/` and the `..` refers to the parent directory `/var/`.
+The `.` refers to the directory itself `/var/www/`, and the `..` refers to the parent directory `/var/`.

 #### What the columns mean

 1. The permissions of the file or directory
-2. The number of files in the directory (or `1` if it's a file).
+2. The number of files in the directory (or `1` if it's a file)
-3. The user which owns the file or directory
+3. The user who owns the file or directory
 4. The group which owns the file or directory
 5. The file size
-6. The last modification date & time
+6. The last modification date and time

 As you can see, by default the `www` directory and `index.html` file are both owned by the `root` user.
 In order to edit the file, you must gain `root` permissions.
-Either change the owner to your own user (`sudo chown pi: index.html`) before editing, or edit with `sudo`, e.g. `sudo nano index.html`.
+Either change the owner to your own user before editing (using `sudo chown pi: index.html`), or edit with `sudo` (using `sudo nano index.html`).

 Try editing this file and refreshing the browser to see the web page change.

 ## Step 2: Install PHP

-PHP is a preprocessor, it's code that runs when the server receives a request for a web page.
+PHP is a preprocessor; it's code that runs when the server receives a request for a web page.
 It runs, works out what needs to be shown on the page, then sends that page to the browser.
 Unlike static HTML, PHP can show different content under different circumstances.
-Other languages are capable of this, but since WordPress is written in PHP, that's what we need this time.
-PHP is a very popular language on the web: large projects like Facebook and Wikipedia are written in PHP.
+Other languages are capable of this, but since WordPress is written in PHP, that's what we need to use this time.
+PHP is a very popular language on the web; large projects like Facebook and Wikipedia are written in PHP.

-Install the PHP and Apache packages
+Install the PHP and Apache packages with the following command:

 ```
 sudo apt-get install php5 libapache2-mod-php5 -y